Who makes the best roulette wheels in the business? There are a few contenders for the top slot, but surely Canmegh is up there on the podium?

 The Mercury 360 is the latest addition to Cammegh’s Mercury Series with in-rim sensors.
 It’s literally a roulette computer designed to minimise amy risk of fraudulent activity going on at the table.

-The wheel has four 4 in-rim sensors for instant winning number recognition.
-As soon as the ball pops into a pocket, this intelligent roulette wheel knows about it!
+This luxury roulette wheel has four 4 in-rim sensors for instant winning number recognition.
+As soon as the ball pops into a pocket, this intelligent machine knows about it!
 (That gets us thinking, by the way, what if people start hacking into this data?
 There have got to be some criminal minds working on this scam).

 This wheel is high tech in every way.
 It monitors the rotor status, the wheel level and ball characteristics throughout the session, protecting casino against biased roulette wheels.
 The casinos can then plug this in to Cammegh’s Wheel Manager Application, and all the data can be exported via a network cable (Ethernet) to a PC or network for analysis and diagnostics.
 Ultra High Tech!